SciPhi-AI/R2R/README.md

 </details>

-# R2R Python SDK Demo
+# R2R Quickstart

-The following demo offers a step-by-step guide on running the default R2R Retrieval-Augmented Generation (RAG) pipeline using the Python SDK.
-The demo ingests a list of provided provided documents and demonstrates search, RAG, and advanced functionality.
-The script at `r2r/examples/quickstart.py`, which powers the demo, can be configured and extended with sufficient developer familiarity.
+The following quickstart offers a step-by-step guide on running R2R locally as well as through the Python SDK.
+The guide ingests a list of provided provided documents and shows search, RAG, and advanced functionality.
+The script powering the quickstart can be found at `r2r/examples/quickstart.py`, and it can be configured and extended with sufficient developer familiarity.

 ![ingest_as_files](https://github.com/SciPhi-AI/R2R/assets/34580718/b0780f26-8e90-4459-9537-e5871453d003)